FistOfHit/SpinningCylinders/README.md

 ## Credits ##

 The method for creating contour plots in a polar coordinate system in MATLAB was provided by the Mathworks support team on their "MATLAB answers" forum.
-Without them the displays wouldn't look nearly as good!
+Without them the displays wouldn't look nearly as good! the questions themselves came from Prof. J. Mestel's Computational PDE's course taught at Imperial College London (2018), so all credit for the problem itself and the inspiration goes to him.

 ## License ##